GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Scientific Knowledge

 \subsection{Formal Science}

-\paragraph{Mathematics.}~\citet{frieder2023mathematical} proposed a new mathematical benchmark dataset at the graduate level to test ChatGPT's mathematical reasoning, related to textbook exercises, Olympiad problems, proof completion, algebra and probability theory problem solving, and theorem-proof and definition understanding.
+\textbf{Mathematics.}~\citet{frieder2023mathematical} proposed a mathematical benchmark at the graduate level to test ChatGPT's mathematical reasoning, related to textbook exercises, Olympiad problems, proof completion, algebra and probability theory problem solving, and theorem-proof and definition understanding.
 They found that ChatGPT only achieved a passing grade (50\% of points) on 6 out of 17 testing sets.
 ChatGPT performed badly on mathematical problem solving, e.g., Olympiad problems, textbook exercises, algebra, and probability theory, while presenting comparatively better grades in definition understanding and proof completion.
 It seems ChatGPT is not good at solving mathematical problems that are weakly related to language memory or generation, because compared to the textual understanding, e.g., theorem-proofs and definitions, the other takes depend on multi-step reasoning. \citet{qin2023chatgpt} evaluated ChatGPT in arithmetic reasoning, finding that ChatGPT achieved the highest score on 3 out of 6 datasets, while fine-tuning-based methods exceeded ChatGPT on the rest of the 3 datasets. \citet{bubeck2023sparks} showed that GPT-4 largely exceeded the Minerva expert model~\citep{lewkowyczsolving}, while ChatGPT fell behind Minerva on average.
+From a user interaction perspective,~\citet{Collins2023EvaluatingLM} evaluated the mathematical capabilities of InstructGPT, ChatGPT and GPT-4, and identified several weaknesses, including their performance in algebraic manipulations, tendency towards verbosity, and reliance on memorized solutions.